-(h) The price payable to Songas for the general processing and transportation of the gas in 2009 was 17.5% of the price of gas delivered to a third party less any direct taxes payable by the customer that are included in the gas price less any tariffs paid for non-Songas owned distribution facilities ("Songas Outlet Price").

-On 27 February 2009, the energy regulator, Energy and Water Utility Regulatory Authority ("EWURA"), issued an order that saw the introduction of a flat rate tariff of US\$0.59/mcf from 1 January 2010.
-The Company's long term gas price to the power sector as set out in the short term and initialed long term agreements is based on the price of gas at the wellhead.
-As a consequence, the Company is not impacted by the changes to the tariff paid to Songas in respect of sales to the power sector.

-During Q1 2011, the Company negotiated a Re-rating Agreement with TANESCO and Songas to run the gas processing plant at levels of up to 110 MMcfd.
+- (h) On 27 February 2009, the energy regulator, Energy and Water Utility Regulatory Authority ("EWURA"), issued an order that saw the introduction of a flat rate tariff of US\$0.59/mcf from 1 January 2010.
+The Company's long term gas price to the power sector as set out in the initialed ARGA and the Portfolio Gas Sales Agreement is based on the price of gas at the wellhead.
+As a consequence, the Company is not impacted by the changes to the tariff paid to Songas in respect of sales to the power sector. - During Q2 2011, the Company signed a Re-rating Agreement with TANESCO and Songas to run the gas processing plant at levels of up to 110 MMcfd (the pipeline and pressure requirements at the Ubungo power plant restrict the infrastructure capacity to a maximum of 103 MMcfd).
 The agreement is expected to remain in force for the period until the Songas Expansion Project is operational.
-If this agreement comes into force, the Company will effectively pay an additional tariff of US\$0.30/mcf for sales between 70 MMcfd and 90 MMcfd and US\$0.40/mcf for volumes above 90 MMcfd in addition to the tariff of US\$0.59/mcf payable to Songas as set by the energy regulator, EWURA.

-- (i) The cost of maintaining the wells and flowlines is split between the Protected Gas and Additional Gas users in proportion to the volume of their respective sales.
+Under the terms of the Re-rating Agreement, the Company effectively pays an additional tariff of US\$0.30/mcf for sales between 70 MMcfd and 90 MMcfd and US\$0.40/mcf for volumes above 90 MMcfd in addition to the tariff of US\$0.59/mcf payable to Songas as set by the energy regulator, EWURA. - (i) The cost of maintaining the wells and flowlines is split between the Protected Gas and Additional Gas users in proportion to the volume of their respective sales.
 The cost of operating the gas processing plant and the pipeline to Dar es Salaam is covered through the payment of the pipeline tariff. - (j) Profits on sales from the Proven Section ("Profit Gas") are shared between TPDC and the Company, the proportion of which is dependent on the average daily volumes of Additional Gas sold or cumulative production.